 6. Interpersonal skills

-Interpersonal; skills are basically skills that one uses to interact with other people.
-An office setting for example consists of an array of people from different ethic, religious and political backgrounds.
+Interpersonal; skills are basic skills that one uses to interact with other people.
+An office setting, for example, consists of an array of people from different ethnic, religious and political backgrounds.
 Therefore, this means that how one interacts with one individual is totally different from the other.
-Interpersonal skills are important in that an employer will be in good terms with everyone, thus minimizing any chances of conflicts in the work place.
+Interpersonal skills are important in that an employer will be in good terms with everyone, thus minimizing any chances of conflicts in the workplace.

 7. Innovation and creativity skills

-Its less known by many but research shows that people with innovation and creativity skills are most likely to be hired by many employers.
-There is absolutely no employer who will turn his back for any person with the ability to find creative solutions to a problem.
+It’s less known by many but research shows that people with innovation and creativity skills are most likely to be hired by many employers.
+There is absolutely no employer who will turn his back on any person with the ability to find creative solutions to a problem.
 How to get a job?
 Learn to think outside of the box.
 Imagen such exercise: whatever you think, think the opposite!

 It doesn’t require a new revolutionary innovation to possess such skills.
 Actually, it only requires people with sharp brains to think faster and find solutions to problems.